ravipatel4/Code.Public/README.md

-# DSCoLab
+# Code.Public

-This repo contains various scripts and codes for my work in DSCoLab
+This repo contains various scripts and codes open for public.